north-road/slyr/docs/src/user_guide/troubleshooting.md

 ## Reporting Bugs

-If a tool is not working, we apologise that this is impacting your workflow!
+If a tool is not working, we apologize that this is impacting your workflow!
 If it is a bug, we will rectify as soon as possible.

 > **Workaround:**
 >
-> - If you are using the fully licenced **SLYR**, [email us](mailto:info@north-road.com) immediately with as much as
+> - If you are using the fully licensed **SLYR**, [email us](mailto:info@north-road.com) immediately with as much as
     detail
     as possible including the files.
 We will look into the bug and get back to you with a solution.
 Once solved, we will push up a new version to the QGIS Plugin Manager with all the fixes.
-> - Check if you are using the Community Edition or the Full Licence of **SLYR**.
+> - Check if you are using the Community Edition or the Licensed Edition of **SLYR**.
-    If you are using the Community Edition, then the tool is not yet available in the licence version.
+    If you are using the Community Edition, then the tool is not yet available in the license version.
 Please note that we don't offer any direct support for the Community Edition.